dat-ecosystem/organization/consortium/decisions/2024.06.05-Transition_to_Apero_Foundation as_Fiscal_Sponsor/PROPOSAL.md

 ### Proposal Details

-In accordance with the aforementioned findings and discussions, the Dat Ecosystem proposes to transition its fiscal sponsorship to the Apero Foundation.
+In accordance with the aforementioned findings and discussions, the Dat Ecosystem proposes to transition its fiscal sponsorship to the Apereo Foundation.

 #### Key Actions Proposed:
 1. Completion of the [Questionnaire](./questionaire.pdf) provided by the Apereo Foundation for Consortium Member Review.